minvws/nl-covid19-data-dashboard/README.md

 - Data schema properties and Lokalize keys are all snake_cased.
 These could be viewed as external data sources / APIs.
-- Event props and handlers follow a pattern of `onEventName` vs `handleEventName` where the `on` part is the name on the prop API and `handle` is the name of the actual function definition.
+- Event props and handlers follow a pattern of `onEventName` vs `handleEventName` where the `on` part is used for the component props API and `handle` is for the actual function definition.
+This makes it easy to follow then you want to internally handle and event and at the same time pass it on to a handler on the props.
-- We choose to use named function declarations over function expressions, except for inline lambda function.
+- We prefer to use named function declarations over function expressions, except for inline lambda functions of course.
 This means `function doSomething(){}` instead of `const doSomething = () => {}`
 - We avoid unnecessary short-hand variable names like `arr` for array or `i` for index.
 Where are a few exceptions we use regularly; `x` for use in `map` and `filter` functions, and `acc` for a `reduce` accumulator.
-- All Unix timestamps are defined in seconds, so not milliseconds like you would expect in Javascript.
-This was done because our data sources are using seconds.
+- All Unix timestamps are defined in seconds, not milliseconds like you would expect in Javascript.
+This is because our data sources are using seconds.

 ## Developer Documentation